plone-ve/training/mastering-plone/add-ons.rst

 It can be very hard to find the right addon for your requirements.
 Here are some tips:

 * Make a list of required features.
-You'll almost never ﬁnd an add-on that exactly ﬁts your needs.
+You'll almost never find an add-on that exactly ﬁts your needs.
 * Either adapt your requirements to what is available, invest the time & money to modify an existing addons to ﬁt your needs or create a new addon that does exactly what you need.
-* Then search using the follwing links below.
+* Then search using the following links below.

   * https://plone.org/download/add-ons
   * https://pypi.python.org/pypi >3400 Plone related packages - use the search form!